-This Roasted Sweet Chili Garlic Salmon will be your favorite way to eat salmon!
-This quick and easy salmon recipe only takes 20 minutes and is packed with sweet, tangy and spicy Asian flavors that will become a family dinner favorite.
+This Baked Sweet Chili Garlic Salmon will be your favorite way to eat salmon!
+This quick and easy baked salmon recipe only takes 20 minutes and is packed with sweet, tangy and spicy Asian flavors that will become a family dinner favorite.

 Disclosure: This post contains affiliate links, which means that if you purchase the items I recommend through the links I provide, I get a small commission at no extra cost to you.
 For more info, please see my disclosure policy.
 Thanks for supporting Fox and Briar!

 Who loves Wild Alaskan Salmon? 🙋 Honestly, I’m sort of a salmon snob after growing up in Alaska and having access to tons of fresh fish.
 The truth is there is NO comparison, and I can’t bring myself to buy farmed salmon anymore.
 Now, some people may consider this Baked Sweet Chili Garlic Salmon recipe an affront to good salmon (i.e. Mr. Briar) – many people feel that good salmon shouldn’t be covered up with other flavors.
 Although I can appreciate a great piece of simply well cooked salmon, with nothing more than some lemon and salt, I do like to mix it up and add some different flavors in now and then.